Difference Between MongoDB vs Elasticsearch

 - Choosing a database/search engine is solely based on the applications and their requirements.
 MongoDB is a better choice in cases where there involve many write queries to the data.
-When a record or a sub-record is updated, all the indexes related to the records need to be re-indexed.
+When a record or a sub-record is updated, all the records’ indexes need to be re-indexed.
 This is much easier with MongoDB.
 For applications that require fast fetching of queries, elastics search is much faster.
 It has an inbuilt TTL feature and extensive indexes.

-- Search engines unlike databases, cannot guarantee the exact result.
+- Search engines, unlike databases, cannot guarantee the exact result.
 They rank all the results in order of how close the results are to the query given.
 It so happens that the closest matched results are exact.
 Databases work differently.
 There is no probability involved here.
-Queries are required to be written carefully as they match the exact query and the filters are dependent on the order of execution.
-For example, if the data is queried satisfying 3 different filters, the whole data set is matched to the first filter which returns a subset of matched results.
-The second filter is matched on the data which was matched with the first filter and so on…Hence it is very important to craft the queries.
+Queries are required to be written carefully as they match the exact query, and the filters are dependent on the order of execution.
+For example, if the data is queried satisfying 3 different filters, the whole data set is matched to the first filter, which returns a subset of matched results.
+The second filter is matched on the data which was matched with the first filter and so on…Hence it is essential to crafting the queries.
 If the earlier queries don’t match which any data, no data will be returned.

-- MongoDB has various advanced indexing methods like geospatial indexing that helps in retrieving data faster, but the only drawback is that it is inbuilt and doesn’t have an API interface to use the feature, unlike elastic search.
+- MongoDB has various advanced indexing methods like geospatial indexing that helps in retrieving data faster.
+The only drawback is that it is inbuilt and doesn’t have an API interface to use the feature, unlike elastic search.
 Elastic search is a distributive search engine incorporated with the HTTP web interface.

-- MongoDB has limited indexing therefore, data retrieval is faster whereas Elasticsearch is better for ensuring the reliability and accuracy of the retrieved data.
+- MongoDB has limited indexing; therefore, data retrieval is faster, whereas Elasticsearch is better for ensuring the retrieved data’s reliability and accuracy.

 Similarities between MongoDB and Elasticsearch

 Let us check some similarities between MongoDB and Elasticsearch: